Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Gia đình và Xã hộiBáo Gia đình và Xã hội11/11/2024

-Interestingly, this generator is made from plastic waste.
+What's interesting is that this generator is made from plastic waste.

-Among the many tidal energy converter designs, the spiral design of the British company Spiralis Energy stands out.
+Among the many tidal energy converter designs, the spiral design of the UK company Spiralis Energy stands out.
 What's more interesting is that this device is made from plastic waste instead of exploiting more resources from the Earth.

 Spiralis’s spiral tidal energy converter design has recently taken another step closer to real-world deployment.
-Computational fluid dynamics (CFD) analysis of a test rig has yielded results that show an error of just 1.5 percent, confirming the high accuracy of the design.
+Computational fluid dynamics (CFD) analysis of a test rig has yielded results that show an error of just 1.5%, confirming the high accuracy of the design.
 The validation analysis was carried out by UK-based marine technology consultancy Cape Horn Engineering.

-Spiralis will now move on to the next phase of testing, which will involve a full-scale tidal energy converter measuring 16 metres long and 5 metres in diameter.
+Spiralis will now move on to the next phase of testing, which will involve a full-scale tidal energy converter measuring 16 metres in length and 5 metres in diameter.
 Before that, Spiralis plans to install two such generators in the English Channel to test their performance during the cold winter months.

 Anh chuẩn bị triển khai máy phát điện năng lượng thủy triều độc lạ hình xoắn ốc - Ảnh 1.